Polynomial Dedekind domains with finite residue fields of prime characteristic: Construction of a Dedekind domain with prescribed class group

 \section{Construction of a Dedekind domain with prescribed class group}

-We review Chang's construction in \cite{Chang} that we mentioned in the Introduction and modify it in order to show that, given a group $G$ which is the direct sum of a countable family of finitely generated abelian groups, there exists a Dedekind domain $R$, $\Z[X]\subset R\subseteq \Q[X]$ with class group $G$.
-As in Eakin and Heinzer's result of \cite{EakHei}, we show first that the ring constructed by Chang can also be represented as a generalized ring of integer-valued polynomials.
+We review Chang's construction in \cite{Chang} that we mentioned in the Introduction and modify it in order to show that, given a group $G$ which is the direct sum of a countable family of finitely generated abelian groups, there exists a Dedekind domain $R$ with finite residue fields of prime characteristic, $\Z[X]\subset R\subseteq \Q[X]$ such that the class group of $R$ is $G$.
+As in Eakin and Heinzer's result in \cite{EakHei}, we show first that the ring constructed by Chang can also be represented as a generalized ring of integer-valued polynomials.
 In \cite[Lemma 3.4]{Chang} it is proved that for each $n\in\N$ and $p\in\PP$, there exists a DVR of $\Q(X)$ which is a residually algebraic extension of $\Z_{(p)}$ with ramification index equal to $n$; by means of Theorem \ref{extension Vpa}, we can give an explicit representation of such an extension in terms of a valuation domain $V_{p,\alpha}$ associated to some $\alpha\in\overline{\Z_p}$ which generates a totally ramified extension of $\Q_p$ of degree $n$.

 Let $I$ be a countable set and $G=\bigoplus_{i\in I}G_i$ be a direct sum of finitely generated abelian groups $G_i$.
 Suppose that for each $i\in I$ we have